-Your browser will open your survey's returned data, with four available tabs: Overview, Collaborate, Analyze, and Data.
+Your browser opens your survey's returned data, with five available tabs: Overview, Collaborate, Analyze, Data and Settings.

 Analyze question results

-In many situations in which a survey is called for, both individual responses and general trends are important to consider.
+In many situations where a survey is required, both individual responses and general trends are important to consider.
 In this case, you'll start by looking at the tabularized and mapped data to determine which individual reports are important to check.

 - Click the Analyze tab.
-This tab contains automatically generated charts and maps using data pulled from your survey's results, useful in a variety of different ways.
+This tab contains automatically generated charts and maps using data from your survey's results, which is useful in a variety of ways.
 In a damage assessment survey, it helps to determine areas that need more immediate attention, as well as general trends.